 The Year 8 students experiment with symbolism and storytelling through the development of painting and drawings.
 Students use the elements of art to create an effective design and experiment with various motifs.
-Students are exposed to many traditional and contemporary art practices by Aboriginal and Torres Strait Islander artists and apply these techniques to their work.
-They practice techniques and processes to extend their knowledge and skills and develop pre planning skills to communicate meaning in their own piece.
+Students are exposed to many traditional and contemporary art practices by Aboriginal and Torres Strait Islander artists and explore related ideas.
+They practice techniques and processes to extend their knowledge and skills and develop pre planning skills to communicate meaning in their own work.